 This common misconceptions covers Common Misconceptions within Seismic Waves for GCSE Physics.
 Revise Seismic Waves in Waves for GCSE Physics with 13 exam-style questions and 15 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 9 of 14 in this topic.
 Use this common misconceptions to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position